The Whirlpool RF263LXTQ is part of the range

 Double oven Double oven models have a second oven cavity.
 Most have a separate small oven above the main one complete with its own controls, door, window, oven light, slide-out rack, and self-clean function.
 While the upper oven offers easy access, the main oven is relatively low; you'll need to crouch to remove items from lower shelf positions.
 Other designs offer two same-sized ovens, or convert a single oven into two using a slide-in partition (though with a shared door.)

 High-power elements The number of surface cooking elements rated at over 2,000 watts.
-On a smoothtop range, often one or more of the high-power elements is a dual element; you can choose the large element or a smaller element within the larger one for small pots.
+Often one or more of the high-power elements is a dual element; you can choose the large element or a smaller element within the larger one for small pots.

 Medium-power elements The number of surface cooking elements rated at over 1,500 watts but not more than 2,000 watts.